brainstormforce/astra-bulk-edit/README.md

 ## Changelog ##

+### 1.2.0 ###
+* New: Added options to enable/disable Breadcrumbs, Above and Below Header.
+* New: Introduced "No Change" option in Dropdown for all settings.
+* Improvement: Converted Checkboxes to Dropdowns for settings.

 ### 1.1.0 ###
 * New: Added Astra Pro 'Transparent Header' addon meta box support in bulk edit.